nicolelcarvalho/Bamazon/README.md

 2. `node bamazonManager`

   	* You will be prompted with the following options:
-  		* View Products for Sale - *Displays all products available for sale in a table*
+  		* View Products for Sale
   		* View Low Inventory - *Displays all products that have an inventory of less than 5 units*
-  		* Add to Inventory - *Allows you to add inventory to any product available for sale*
+  		* Add to Inventory
-  		* Add New Product - *Allows you to add a new product*
+  		* Add New Product
-  		* Remove a Product - *Allows you to remove a product*
+  		* Remove a Product
-  		* Quit - *Exit the program*
+  		* Quit

 	![managerdemo](assets/images/managerdemo.gif)